As an affiliate, we earn from qualifying purchases made on our website.

-If you’re a beginner or high handicapper and are in the market for a new hybrid, you should read our favorite hybrids for average golfers.
-If not, these are our favorite hybrids for mid handicaps.
+If you’re a beginner or high handicapper and are in the market for a new hybrid, you should read our article on the best hybrids for average golfers.
+If not, these are the best hybrids for mid handicaps.
 Anyways, let’s cover a few questions I’ve come across.

 Does A 4 Hybrid Replace A 3 Iron?

 A 4 hybrid is a great replacement for a 3 iron and should benefit a lot of golfers.
 Hybrid’s lower center of gravity and larger head size will make it easier to get the ball in the air and will be more forgiving, which should add control and distance.